 - a.
-Write a C program to implement complex structures for the following operations. - i.
+Write a C program to implement complex structures for the following operations.

+- i.
 Addition of two Complex numbers

+- ii.
+Multiplication of two Complex Numbers

 Week -4

 - a.
 Write a C program to implement arrays of structures? - b.
 Write a C program to implement bit fields in C?